 Community Health Improvement Practicum for Residents

-The primary goal of this rotation is to learn and apply in your own project the skills needed to work with community partners and improve the health of the community.
+The primary goal of this rotation is to learn and to apply, in your own self-directed projects, and in a variety of established projects, the knowledge, attitudes and skills necessary to collaborate with community partners on interventions to improve health at the population level.

 Center for Employee Wellness

 Work with interdisciplinary staff in the development and maintenance of a wellness program for university and hospital employees.

 Conduct pre-travel evaluations, including required and recommended vaccinations.
 Educate traveler on prevention of common food-borne and water-borne illnesses and healthy travel practices.

 Sodus Community Health Center (Part of Finger Lakes Community Health-must speak Spanish)